IAA-InvCodes/G-MILOS/README.md

 For questions, please contact Luis Bellot (lbellot@iaa.es).

 ## Introduction

 This repository contains G-MLOS, a CUDA implementation of the P-MILOS inversion code.
 G-MILOS is the first Milne-Eddington code based on the Levenberg-Marquardt algorimth running on Graphics Processing Units (GPUs).
 It can invert full spectropolarimetric measurements of photospheric spectral lines using a one-component Milne-Eddington atmosphere and taking into account the transmission profile of the instrument and stray-light contamination.
 The code is very fast, reaching speeds of 7400 pixels per second on an NVIDIA Tesla V100 GPU.
 This refers to the inversion of a full Stokes data cube in FITS format (4 Stokes profiles, 30 wavelength samples) with 9 free parameters, a maximum of 50 iteration steps, and PSF convolution.

 In what follows we explain how to install and run the code.
 We also provide a brief overview of the input/output files.
-A complete user manual can be found [here](g-milos_manual.pdf)
+A complete user manual can be found [here](g-milos_manual.pdf).

 ## Requeriments